n-young/cz/content/engineering/apple.md

 # Apple Design Test

 The Apple Design Test is a test administered to Apple applicants year after year.
-Here's my take on it!
+I have done this test twice (September 2022 and April 2021).

 ## Problem Statement